Floorp-Projects/Floorp/browser/components/newtab/docs/v2-system-addon/preferences.md

 - Default: `https://getpocket.cdn.mozilla.net/,https://spocs.getpocket.com/`
 - Pref Type: AS

-A whitelist of endpoints that are allowed to be used by Discovery Stream for remote content (eg: story metadata) and configuration (eg: remote layout definitions for experimentation).
+A list of endpoints that are allowed to be used by Discovery Stream for remote content (eg: story metadata) and configuration (eg: remote layout definitions for experimentation).

 #### `browser.newtabpage.activity-stream.discoverystream.engagementLabelEnabled`